Uniting Opportunities targets marginalised groups of young people (aged 11-24) who would not normally avail of an opportunity to participate.

 - Young people who experience barriers to participation in their communities will have increased confidence, self-esteem and social skills to get involved

-- Young people have the ability to build good relations in their communities by having a greater understanding of other religious, political, ethnic and marginalised communities
+- Young people have a greater awareness of good relations and an increased understanding of other religious, political, ethnic and marginalised communities

 - Young people are more actively involved in sport and creativity, and are presented with opportunities to sustain their involvement

-- Young People will have developed the appropriate attributes to enable further engagement with the Uniting Communities through sport and creativity programme
+- Young people will have developed the appropriate attributes to enable further community engagement, including pathways to the Uniting Communities through sport and creativity programme

 How to apply

-Uniting Opportunities is currently closed to applications.
+Uniting Opportunities is currently closed to applications however, the department anticipates re-opening the programme later in the summer.
 For information and future opportunities, you may wish to follow @CommunitiesNI on Twitter.

 If you would like further information about this programme please contact us by email;